openvstorage/ovs-documentation/Administration/maintenance/removenode.md

 ### Remove a Storage Router

 It is possible to remove a Storage Router from the Open vStorage cluster.
+This action can be executed on online nodes but also in case the node is offline.
+In the later case it is advised to make sure the node remains offline or is reformatted before it rejoins the cluster.

 Removing a Storage Router is only possible through CLI.
 To remove a Storage Router execute:
 ```